 - Non-resident — This category includes those who do not meet either of the requirements listed above.
 Note, however, that foreign national employees are usually considered Non-Permanent Residents once they have landed in Japan and have organized the necessary paperwork to begin employment.

 How much tax will I need to pay?

-Currently, the national income rates that apply to both permanent and non-permanent residents are as
+For 2019, the national income rates that apply to both permanent and non-permanent residents are as follows: